Butter is no longer just for toast or pancakes in the morning. It is being added to coffee too! You heard that right – Butter in coffee!

 It contains other nutrients, that other butters don’t, such as Vitamin K2 that helps decalcifies your arteries and butyrate which is a fatty acid which acts as an anti-inflammatory.

 But surely, if the grass is laden with chemicals, it can’t be too good either.
 You decide.

 Keep in mind that just as you can’t put any type of butter into your coffee and the coffee beans can’t be just any type of coffee bean… right?

 Bulletproof Coffee advocates suggest to use a low toxin coffee.
 This topic is beyond the scope of this article but The Myotoxins In Coffee Myth should clear up the low toxin coffee bean confusion for you.

-We aren't sold on the low toxin thought and feel that Kona Coffee is the way to go.
+We aren’t sold on the low toxin though.

 For folks on the go, this may be a great alternative to cooking a big breakfast.